 One of the best TechCrunch taglines was from a company called Reesio – “Automates the entire real estate process for a flat fee of $1,000” It tells me what value the company can offer me and sets my pricing expectations.

 2 Stick to the list

 All the company taglines that caught my attention were added an evernote list.
 In order to have back to back interviews every 15 minutes I needed to ‘stick to the list’ and if you weren’t on the list the likelihood that I would want to interview you was low.
 Only if something was incredibly useful or engaging, like the Ninja Standing Desk during Hardware Alley would I make time for an ‘off the list’ interview.
 In order to be an off the list magnet get people at the event talking about you.
-That’s how I knew to check out the standing desk, a friend mentioned I should see it.
+That’s how I knew to check out the wall mountable best standing desk, a friend mentioned I should see it.
 Nothing is more powerful the a trusted referral.

 3 Be on time